Common Peace: Failed peace of 391 BC

 In 392/1 BC, in the course of the Corinthian War, Sparta submitted an initial peace offer to the Persian satrap of Lydia, Tiribazus.
 The Spartans were under pressure to extract themselves from their hopeless war in Asia Minor and simultaneously reassert their military supremacy in mainland Greece.
-For this it was necessary, firstly, to concede Persian control of the Greek cities of Ionia, and, secondly, to end the Persians' alliances with the Greek opponents of Sparta, especially Athens.
+For this it was necessary, firstly, to concede Persian control of the Greek cities of Ionia, and secondly, to end the Persians' alliances with the Greek opponents of Sparta, especially Athens.
 Simultaneously, the Great King needed to be convinced that no new Greek power would form in the Aegean which might challenge Persian control of the Ionian cities.

 The agreement that would solve all these problems was that Sparta and Persia would guarantee the autonomy of all Greek states (except those in Asia Minor).
 The Spartans would then have been able to point to the protection of a generally recognised principle as the outcome of the war.
-At the same time, this would allow the Spartans to split the Greek world into a number of weak individual states, ensuring the Spartan hegemony and satisfying the Persian desire for security.
+At the same time, this would allow the Spartans to split the Greek world into a number of weak individual states, ensuring Spartan hegemony and satisfying the Persian desire for security.
 The Greek city-states naturally rejected the treaty out of hand.
 The Persian king Artaxerxes II was also inclined to reject it.
 He recalled Tiribazus and replaced him with a new satrap, Struthas, who strengthened the Persian alliance with Athens.

-A few months later, the Spartans attempted to come to terms with their Greek enemies in a conference in their own city.
+A few months later, the Spartans attempted to come to terms with their Greek enemies in a conference in their own capital.
 Once more, they made the autonomy principle the basis of any agreement, this time with concessions to Athens and Thebes.
 The Athenians would have retained the islands of Lemnos, Imbros, and Skyros, while the Thebans' possession of Orchomenus would have been recognised.

 It was during these negotiations that the formula of a 'Common Peace' for all Greeks was first used.
 The Athenian orator Andocides used it in a speech, in which he vainly urged his countrymen to accept the Spartan offer:

-Andokides makes a distinction between treaties and a real peace.
-He invoked the panhellenic ideal, while idealising the project of the common peace.
+Andocides made a distinction between treaties and a real peace.
+He invoked pan-Hellenism, while idealising the project of the common peace.
 As he did this, however, he omitted the fact that the Ionian cities for whose freedom Athens had gone to war with Persia some hundred years earlier, would be abandoned as a result of this treaty.
 In the end the Athenians rejected the treaty because of this (and because after their alliance with Struthas, they believed they were in a stronger position).